-As the influencer marketing industry has grown and evolved, a number of different influencer marketing tools and platforms have been created to help brands identify, contact, and work with the right social media influencers.
+UPDATE November 19, 2019 — As the influencer marketing industry evolves, a number of different influencer marketing tools and platforms have cropped up to help brands identify, contact, and work with the right social media influencers.
 Influencer marketing tools are defined as software or apps that provide brands with unbiased information (i.e. estimated reach, user engagement, rates, etc.) about social media influencers.
-Influencer marketing platforms, on the other hand, function like online marketplaces where brands may review and collaborate (if an agreement is reached) with social media influencers in the platform's registry.
+Influencer marketing platforms, on the other hand, function like online marketplaces where brands may review and collaborate (if an agreement is reached) with social media influencers in the platform’s registry.

-To help brands make informed decisions about their influencer marketing strategies and campaigns, we've provided a list of the top influencer marketing tools and platforms, including the pros and cons of each.
-We've also listed several alternatives to using influencer marketing tools and/or platforms, such as working with YouTube MCNs, partnering with an influencer marketing agency, and more.
+To help brands make informed decisions about their influencer marketing strategies, we’ve provided a list of the top influencer marketing tools and platforms, including the pros and cons of each.
+We’ve also listed several alternatives to using influencer marketing tools and/or platforms, such as partnering with an influencer marketing agency, working with YouTube MCNs, and more.

 Influencer marketing tools can help brands identify which social media influencers would be best suited for a particular marketing campaign or brand-sponsored collaboration.
 Because most tools simply aggregate information and metrics, influencer marketing tools carry their own limitations as well.
 Some of the most notable influencer marketing tools include: